dmbarbour/awelon/README.md

 Awelon is not the first effort to unify user interfaces with programming languages or integrated development environments.

-However, Awelon project is perhaps the first to model the programmer as a first-class object in the language with no special privileges.
-A 'user model' of the programmer is essential!
-It enables the act of programming itself to be described and extended programmatically.
-Editor macros, views, paintbrushes, and IDEs become first-class functions.
+However, Awelon project is perhaps the first to model the programmer as a first-class structure in the language with no special privileges.
+I believe this is essential: the 'programmer model' acts as the bridge between use of a structure (user interface) and interpretation or translation of a structure (programming).
+With the first class programmer model, we can extend the user interface for programming and extract reusable programs from normal use.

 In addition, Awelon is unusually well suited to pattern recognition and automatic code generation.
-This is a consequence of ABC's and AO's concatenative nature and static typing.
+This is a consequence of ABC's and AO's concatenative nature and type safety.
 Program search can enable the sort of 'fuzzy' programming and refinement suitable for rapid prototyping and exploration.
-Pattern recognition and extraction of patterns from a user's history can support programming and control of systems by example.
+Extraction of patterns from a user's history can support programming by example.

-Technically, similar features are possible in other languages.
+Similar features are technically possible in other languages.
 But structurally complex languages have a much higher barrier for entry, a kind of [activation energy](http://en.wikipedia.org/wiki/Activation_energy) that hinders casual application.

-Awelon also addresses a common point of failure.

-In many languages, objects become entangled with their environment.
-This can happen for a wide variety of reasons: library bindings, reflection, nominative types and versions, multimethods, deep closures, ambient authority and shared state.
-The consequence is that sharing fine-grained behavior has historically required 'shipping' the whole IDE.
-This hinders integration, reuse, and (importantly) *personalization*.
-We can hardly entrust private or personal information to an environment unless we can be very selective about what we share.
-Conversely, we cannot readily execute foreign code within our environment without a high degree of language security.

-Awelon Bytecode is designed for secure code distribution, and it is not difficult to extract a function.
-Further, ABC's linear structure can be parsed and disassembled by an AO dictionary or other forms, thus users can read, inspect, tweak, and understand foreign code with their own words, independent of origin.
+The entanglements created by namespaces, nominative types, library versioning, closures, reflection, aliasing, ambient authority... create a very challenging environment for the sort of precise tool sharing and personalization users need.

-In short, Awelon can succeed because it offers less resistance against success.
+If Awelon succeeds, it's because Awelon offers less resistance against success.